-Chrysler hopes its crisis remains in its rearview mirror.
-After engineering an automotive resurrection by choosing a back-to-basics alliance with Fiat, the carmaker continues to manufacture its Chrysler brands, including Dodge, Fiat, Jeep Grand Cherokee, Jeep Wrangler, Town & Country, and Ram vehicles at more than 30 plants.
-It ships some 2.4 million vehicles every year.
-Chrysler's trademarked MOPAR (MOtor PARts) automobile parts and service division carries almost 300,000 parts, options, and accessories for vehicle customization.
-Chrysler Group emerged from a US government backed Chapter 11 bankruptcy in mid-2009.
-Fiat controls the company.
-It filed an IPO in 2013 but withdrew it in early 2014.
+, FCA US LLC manufactures a range of vehicles under its Chrysler brands, including Dodge, Fiat, Jeep Grand Cherokee, Jeep Wrangler, Town & Country, and Ram at some 38 plants.
+It ships some 2.8 million vehicles every year.
+FCA's trademarked MOPAR (MOtor PARts) automobile parts and service division carries more than 300,000 parts, options, and accessories for vehicle customization.
+Chrysler changed its name to FCA (Fiat Chrysler Automobiles) US LLC in December 2014.

-The company owns or leases 22 manufacturing plants in the US (mostly in Michigan, Indiana, Ohio, and Illinois).
-Seven more are located in Mexico, six are in Canada, and one is in South America.
+FCA owns or leases 23 manufacturing plants in the US (mostly in Michigan, Indiana, Ohio, and Illinois).
+Eight more are located in Mexico, six are in Canada, and one is in South America.
 Altogether, its cars are available in more than 150 countries.

-From 2010 to 2011 Chrysler's total sales surged by 31%.
-The growth was the result of an increase in the demand for its new cars and the overall strengthening of the US automotive market, which recorded an 11% increase in industry vehicle sales for 2011.
-Revenue from the US spiked by 34% and accounted for nearly 70% of its total revenue for 2011.
-It attributes about $1.6 billion of its overall revenue increase to more favorable pricing of its 2011 and 2012 model year vehicles.
+The growth for 2014 was the result of an increase in the demand for its new cars and the overall strengthening of the US automotive market.
+Revenue from the US spiked by 16% and accounted for nearly 70% of its total revenue for 2014.
+An increase in its net worldwide factory shipments was also driven primarily by higher demand for its all-new 2014 Jeep.